One (Swedish House Mafia song)

 "One" is the first single by Swedish house music supergroup Swedish House Mafia.
-A vocal version titled "One (Your Name)", featuring American musician Pharrell Williams, was released in July 2010.
+A vocal version titled "One (Your Name)", featuring American singer Pharrell Williams, was released in July 2010.
 The song also appears on the group's mix album Until One, and the studio album Until Now.

 The song debuted on BBC Radio 1 with Zane Lowe and was chosen as the hottest record in April 2010.
 "One" peaked at number two in Belgium (Flanders) and on the UK Dance Chart.
 It reached number one in the Netherlands, number seven in Ireland and in the United Kingdom on the UK Singles Chart.
 It also charted in Sweden, Switzerland, Denmark, Austria and Germany.
 A video directed by the Swedish directors Henrik Hanson and Christian Larson supported the release.

 In 2019, Swedish composer Jacob Mühlrad contributed to a symphonic version of "One", which Swedish House Mafia played on tour that year.
 The version was officially released on 1 January 2022, under the title "One Symphony".